Grokking Group Multiplication with Cosets: Mathematical Preliminaries

-These six permutations form a \emph{subgroup} of $S_4$ because multiplying any two permutations that fix four results in another permutation that fixes four.
-You can see that these six permutations are homomorphic to $S_3$ by simply ``forgetting'' about the $4$ that is fixed in the fourth position.
+These six permutations form a \emph{subgroup} of $S_4$ because multiplication is closed within that subset, multiplying any two permutations that leave $4$ unchanged results in another permutation that leaves $4$ unchanged.
+You can see that these six permutations are isomorphic to $S_3$ by simply ``forgetting'' about the $4$ that is fixed in the fourth position.
+In the paper, we will refer to the subgroup of $S_n$ isomorphic to $S_{n-1}$ that leaves element $i$ fixed as $H_i$.

+One of the simplest types of permutations is a ``transposition,'' a permutation $\tau \in S_n$ that switches (``transposes'') two elements $i,j \in [n]$ and leaves the remaining elements fixed.
+Every element of $S_n$ can be decomposed into a product of transpositions.
+A given decomposition of a permutation is not unique, but the number of transpositions in the decomposition is an invariant of the permutation.
+For a permutation $g \in S_n$ if a set of transpositions $\tau_{1}\tau_{2}\dots\tau_{k} = g$, then every possible such set of transpositions will also have $k$ elements.
+The permutations that have an even number of transpositions are referred to as ``even'' permutations and those with an odd number are ``odd.''
+The set of all even permutations in $S_n$ is a subgroup referred to as the ``alternating group'' $A_n$.